 Secrets to Surviving: For Supporters

-(Trigger Warning: Suicidal Ideation)
+Content Warning: Suicidal Ideation

-The hardest part of struggling with suicidal ideation is the massive barrier between those who suffer with it and the friends and family that will never fully understand it.
-I have heard my whole life, “We all have problems.”
-But I often question, “Is your problem trying to kill you?”
-We all know there is a wide range of trauma and suffering in the world from a break up to losing a loved one.
-I agree that pain is pain, but the effects of such pain are not the same.
-Pain not only varies in degrees, but also how the individual responds based on their own life experiences.
-So what exactly is this barrier I am implying that exists?
-It is a thick, multi-layered wall consisting of lack of knowledge on one side (family & friends) and often lack of grace on the other (SI individual).
-I want to speak to the family and friends who are supporting someone with suicidal ideation (SI).
-Again, my experience may not be identical to the person you love and support, but I believe I can speak generally and it will help you understand that our battle is not just about thoughts of death.
-(I am not a professional in mental health.
-What I share in my blog is a reflection from my personal experiences in life as someone who was once diagnosed with CPTSD, major depression, and Suicidal Ideation (SI).
-My experiences may be similar or completely different from your experience or the one you are supporting.)
+The most difficult aspect of struggling with suicidal ideation is the significant divide between those who experience it and the friends and family who may never fully understand it.
+I have often heard the sentiment, "We all have problems."
+However, I often wonder, "Is your problem trying to kill you?"
+While trauma and suffering exist on a wide spectrum, ranging from breakups to the loss of loved ones, and pain is pain, the effects of such pain differ.
+Pain varies not only in intensity but also in how individuals respond based on their unique life experiences.
+What, then, is this barrier I'm referring to?
+It is a thick, multi-layered wall composed of a lack of knowledge on one side (family and friends) and, often, a lack of grace on the other (the individual experiencing suicidal ideation).
+I want to address the family and friends who are supporting someone with suicidal ideation (SI).
+While my experience may not precisely mirror that of your loved one, I believe I can offer general insights that will help you understand that our struggle extends beyond mere thoughts of death.

 Image above from: https://gdoc.io/planner-templates/mental-health-self-care-wheel-free-google-docs-template/